ErnestOrt/web-application/README.md

 ###Good to know

 1. You will be able to find server port (8888) and session duration (5 minutes) on properties file called application.
-2. Look for AllTest.java to launch all scenarios.
+2. Look for AllTests.java to launch all scenarios.

 ###Enjoy it!